-“Magnitude ” is measured on the Richter Scale , which is named after the American, Charles Richter 1935.
-The Richter Scale measures the size and power of an earthquake.
+“Magnitude ” is measured on the Richter Scale , which is named after the American, Charles Richter.
+(1935） Magnitude shows how powerful an earthquake is.
 The scale is logarithmic and has nine levels:

 Magnitude 1 is the equivalent power of an explosive power of about 480 g of TNT (TNT is Trinitron toluene).

 M 2 is about 31.6 times as large as M 1

 M 4 〃 M3

 M 7 〃 M6

 M 8 〃 M7